-There’s a cold section and a smaller area equivalent to the salad drawer in your home fridge, and even an interior light.
+There’s a cold section and a smaller area equivalent to the salad drawer in your home fridge, and even an interior LED light.
 A pull-out basket makes it easy to transfer things from the fridge to the cooler when you’re packing.
-Its temperature range is +10 to -18, and, being a compressor, it’ll achieve those temperatures whatever the heat outside.
+Its temperature range is +10 to -15, and, being a compressor, it’ll achieve those temperatures whatever the heat outside.

 What we liked

 - Very quiet indeed, and the compressor switches off when it’s at temperature, so you also get complete silence (unlike the continual fan noise of a thermoelectric).